Xerox Engineering Research Fellows

 To be eligible for this program, you must be a University of Rochester sophomore or junior majoring in any of the Hajim School of Engineering and Applied Sciences departments listed.
 Preference will be given to students without prior research experience.

-All of the following requirements must be submitted by February 1, 2017:
+All of the following requirements must be submitted by: 2018 APPLICATION COMING SOON

 - Online application